 - 2 tbsp olive oil

 - Preheat your oven to 400°F (200°C).
-Pierce each sweet potato a few times with a fork, place them on a baking sheet lined with foil, and roast for 45 minutes until tender and easily pierced with a knife.
+Pierce each sweet potato a few times with a fork.
+Place on a baking sheet lined with foil and roast for 45 minutes, until tender and easily pierced with a knife.

 - While the potatoes roast, heat 2 tablespoons of olive oil in a large skillet over medium heat.

-- Add the red onion and bell pepper, sautéing until softened and fragrant, about 5 minutes.
-Stir occasionally to prevent sticking.
+- Add the red onion and bell pepper.
+Sauté until softened and fragrant, about 5 minutes, stirring occasionally.

-- Introduce the minced garlic and cook for another minute until aromatic.
+- Add the garlic and cook for 1 minute, just until aromatic.

-- Add the diced chicken breasts to the skillet.
-Season with ground cumin, smoked paprika, chili powder, salt, and pepper.
-Cook steadily, stirring frequently enough, until the chicken is fully cooked and lightly golden, about 8-10 minutes.
+- Add the diced chicken.
+Season with cumin, smoked paprika, chili powder, salt, and pepper.
+Cook 8–10 minutes, stirring often, until fully cooked and lightly golden.

 - Stir in the black beans and chopped spinach.
-Cook for 2-3 minutes until the spinach wilts but retains its vibrant color.
+Cook 2–3 minutes, until spinach wilts and the mixture thickens.

-- Remove from heat.
-Stir in the fresh cilantro and lime juice to brighten the filling.
+- Turn off the heat.
+Stir in the cilantro and lime juice to brighten the filling.

-- Once sweet potatoes are roasted and cool enough to handle, slice each in half lengthwise.
-Carefully scoop out the flesh, leaving a thin border so the skins maintain their shape.
+- Slice sweet potatoes lengthwise.
+Scoop out flesh, leaving a thin border so the skins hold their shape.

-- Mash the scooped sweet potato flesh lightly (reserve a bit for extra creaminess) and mix into the chicken and black bean filling to bind the mixture.
+- Mash the scooped flesh and mix it into the chicken-and-bean filling to help it bind.

-- Generously stuff each sweet potato skin with this hearty filling.
-If using cheese,sprinkle it on top now and pop under the broiler for 2-3 minutes until melted and bubbly.
+- Stuff each sweet potato skin generously with the filling.
+If using cheese, sprinkle it on top and broil 2–3 minutes until melted.

 Creative Serving Suggestions to Elevate Your Stuffed Sweet Potato Experience